navar135/dragrace/README.md

 3. *~/data/lgbt_state_estimates.csv* - the unit of analysis is the (State)

 * Number of observations and key variables
 1. *~/data/rpdr_contep.rda* - has 2320 rows × 11 columns.
-The key variables are contestant and outcome
+The key variables are contestant, outcome, rank
 2. *~/data/rpdr_contestants.rda* - has 184 rows x 4 columns.
 The key variables are contestant and hometown
 3. *~/data/lgbt_state_estimates.csv* has 56 rows x 6.
 The key variables are State and lgbt_population_density

 * Any filtering, cleaning, or transformation steps
+1. *~/data/rpdr_contep.rda* - none
+2. *~/data/rpdr_contestants.rda* - split hometown column to two columns city and state.
+There was one entry where a queen had two hometowns one in the UK and one in the US - the US hometown was preserved
+3.  *~/data/lgbt_state_estimates.csv* - all text was converted to lowercase to match other datasets.